-- Which makes his role as Odysseus in Troy almost a Casting Gag: He's the only main character to not die.
+- Which makes his role in Troy almost a Casting Gag: He plays Odysseus.
+The only main character to not die.

 - Christopher Lee: a side effect of being Type Cast as so many bad guys, as seen here.
 Also provides the page quote.

 - Gary Oldman has too many to count, but it started with playing real life people like Sid Vicious and Joe Orton and then playing villains; after that meant getting killed a lot.
 Even his more sympathetic characters buy the farm sometimes, like Sirius Black or Rosencrantz (although the latter was a Foregone Conclusion).
 And like Liam Neeson, his deaths aren't restricted to outside of video games., either.

 - Kim Coates dies much more often than he survives.
 His death reel has its own website and includes 32 deaths, but there are so many that the maker of that video is apparently contemplating doing a follow-up death reel with 20+ more deaths.
 Curiously, whenever he co-stars with Sean Bean, Kim always survives.